cavo789/blog/blog/XXX/docker-joomla-part-2/index.md

   * Port                      3306
 ```

 As you can see, the port number is `8080`; the one we've specified in our `.env` file.
-Simply CTRL-click on the URL if your terminal support this option (otherwise, manually start your preferred web browser and navigate to the specified URL).
+Simply CTRL click on the URL if your terminal support this option (otherwise, manually start your preferred web browser and navigate to the specified URL).

 ![Joomla installer](./images/joomla_installer.png)

 **Congratulations, you have successfully installed a fresh Joomla website using Docker!**

 You'll need to configure your new fresh site.
 In the **Database Configuration** screen, you'll need to fill in the **Host**, the **username**, the **password** and the **database name**.
-These infos are displayed on the console; thanks `make start`.
+This information is displayed on the console; thanks `make start`.
 Just use these values when prompted.

 ## Time for a break